FTP vs HTTP

-This is my attempt to document the primary differences between FTP and HTTP, as this is commonly asked and also a lot of misconceptions (and outright lies) are flying around.
-If you find any errors, or have additional stuff to add, please mail me!
+This is an attempt to document the primary differences between FTP and HTTP, as this is commonly asked and also a lot of misconceptions (and outright lies) are flying around.
+If you find any errors, or have additional stuff to add, please email me, file an issue or post a pull-request!

 Both protocols are used for uploads and downloads on the internet, for text and for binary, both over TCP/IP.
 But there are a lot of differences in the details: